 Whatever area in Tokyo you end up in, you’re going to have the best time.
 Tokyo is so much fun!
 Tag me in your Insta Story (I’m @wtfab, btw!) and let me know what you get up to.

-Be sure to check out all of my Tokyo Guides!
+Planning a trip to Tokyo?
+Be sure to check out all of my Tokyo Guides here.

-What to Do in Tokyo: A Complete Guide to Tokyo and Six-Day Itinerary
+What to Do in Tokyo: Tokyo Travel Guide

 Best Places to View Cherry Blossoms in Tokyo

 Best Time to Visit Tokyo

 11 Things You Need to Put on Your Tokyo Itinerary